HIIT/dime-webextension/README.md

 #### Distribute as Chrome Extensions (.crx)

+It is necessart to publish signed extension on Chrome Web Store.

->As of Chrome 44, no external installs are allowed from a path to a local .crx on Mac (see Continuing to protect Chrome users from malicious extensions). (from [here](https://developer.chrome.com/extensions/hosting))
+>As of Chrome 33, Windows users can only download extensions hosted in the Chrome Web store, except for installs via enterprise policy or developer mode (see Protecting Windows users from malicious extensions).
+As of Chrome 44, no external installs are allowed from a path to a local .crx on Mac (from [here](https://developer.chrome.com/extensions/hosting))

 1. HIIT distubuter should has the offical ``key.pem`` file.
 If you want to distubute you could generate your own ``.pem`` (see <https://developer.chrome.com/extensions/packaging>
 2. Place ``key.pem ``in ``./src/certs/``.
 Note that the filename has to be ``key.pem``.